-The New Jersey Gay Men’s Chorus (NJGMC) is a volunteer chorus drawing from communities in New Jersey and Eastern Pennsylvania.
+The New Jersey Gay Men’s Chorus (NJGMC) is an inclusive volunteer chorus drawing from communities in New Jersey and surrounding areas.

 Other collaborations include the Denver Gay Men’s Chorus, Rochester Gay Men’s Chorus, Baltimore Men’s Chorus, Philadelphia Gay Men’s Chorus and Monmouth Civic Chorus.
 In conjunction with the Chamber Choir of the Gay Men’s Chorus of Washington DC, we recorded the CD “Prayers for Bobby”, a work inspired by the book of the same name which was made into a movie starring Sigourney Weaver.
 Our other CD, “To Everything There is a Season”, is a compilation of musical highlights taken from each of our concerts during our 8th season.